 What to Say to Your Baby in the Womb

-The important takeaway is that listening is crucial for babies before they are ever born.
-That doesn’t mean that you’ll turn them into geniuses by reading Shakespeare to your partner’s baby bump.
-It does mean, however, that parents should talk to their baby while they are still in the womb.
+The important takeaway is that listening is crucial for babies before they’re ever born.
+That doesn’t mean you’ll turn them into geniuses by reading Shakespeare to your partner’s baby bump.
+It does mean, however, that parents should talk to their baby while they’re still in the womb.
 Babies will remember the voices and the cadences they hear.

 Babies have no choice but to hear a mother’s voice.
 After all, the voice is with them wherever they go.
 But that’s not necessarily true for dads.
 So in order to get in on the fetal learning, fathers should take time to speak to their unborn children.
 That might include reading stories, telling them about your day, or just thinking aloud.